Positive Behaviour for Learning

 SAFE, RESPECTFUL, LEARNERS

-The staff have formulated a matrix for both in and outside the classroom.
-This involves explicitly teaching behaviours that we are wanting to see at Bundanoon.
-PBL provides a framework for the school, and its community to collectively support the well-being of every student.
+PBL expectations involve teaching the behaviours that we want to see at Bundanoon – both in the classroom and playground.
+PBL provides a framework for the school, and its community to support the well-being of every student.

 Each week we focus on a specific area around the school and teach the behaviours expected in that area.
 You may notice some of the PBL signs around the school with the expected behaviours for each area on them.